James Reimer: Buffalo Sabres and Anaheim Ducks

 On July 1, 2024, Reimer joined his sixth NHL club, initially adding a veteran presence in net to the Buffalo Sabres in signing a one-year, $1 million contract.
 Following training camp, the Sabres placed Reimer on waivers on October 6.
 On October 7, Reimer was claimed off waivers by the Anaheim Ducks.
 Remaining on the Ducks opening night roster as the backup, Reimer made two appearances to start the 2024–25 season losing both games he appeared in before he was later placed back on waivers following the return of starting goaltender John Gibson.
 On November 13, Reimer was re-claimed by the Sabres.
 Reimer made his debut for the Sabres on November 23 against the San Jose Sharks stopping 31 out of 33 shots and recording the win in a 4–2 victory.

+Ottawa Senators

+Reimer went un-signed for much of the 2025 offseason, before signing a professional try-out agreement (PTO) to return to the Toronto Maple Leafs on September 26, 2025.
+He was subsequently released on October 6, after allowing four goals on 28 shots to the Detroit Red Wings in his only preseason appearance.

+After posting a .919 save percentage and 2.54 goals against average in two games for Canada at the 2025 Spengler Cup, the Ottawa Senators signed Reimer to a PTO with their AHL team, the Belleville Senators, on January 9, 2026.
+On January 12, Reimer subsequently signed a one-year contract with Ottawa for the remainder of the 2025–26 season.

 International play

 Reimer's first brush with international hockey came near the end of the 2005–06 season.
 He was selected to play for Team Canada at the 2006 IIHF World U18 Championships, but was unable to compete due to a broken hand he suffered while playing for Red Deer.
 After his strong rookie season in the NHL, Reimer received another invitation from Hockey Canada, this time to compete at the 2011 IIHF World Championship.
 Reimer got his first win in the tournament beating Belarus 4–1.
+Reimer did not play in that year's tournament game when Canada lost to Russia in the quarterfinals and was eliminated.
+Reimer represented Canada at the 2025 Spengler Cup, serving as its starting goaltender.